 At Futures, we believe in “Building on Abilities”.
-Our Mission is to support Pennsylvanians with developmental disabilities to achieve greater independence and enhanced quality of life, to become participating, contributing members of the community, and to have greater independence, choice and opportunity.
+Our Mission is to support Pennsylvanians with disabilities to achieve greater independence and enhanced quality of life, to become participating, contributing members of the community, and to have greater independence, choice and opportunity.

 Our Vision is to continue refining a system of quality services and supports delivered in respectful, inclusive environments, to foster competent, evidence-based practice, and to extend our reach to all Pennsylvanians with developmental disabilities who need our services.

 We aim to improve the quality of our support and services through

-Listening to individuals with developmental disabilities and their families, caregivers, and friends, and sharing information with internal and external stakeholders
+Listening to individuals with disabilities and their families, caregivers, and friends, and sharing information with internal and external stakeholders

 Embedding best practices that consistently safeguard and support individuals, families, and caregivers